hugoalh/hugoalh/guide/code/yaml.md

 [hugoalh]: https://github.com/hugoalh
 [hugoalh-studio]: https://github.com/hugoalh-studio

-# hxhS ([hugoalh][hugoalh] & [hugoalh Studio][hugoalh-studio]) Coding Guide - YAML/YML
+# hxhS ([hugoalh][hugoalh] & [hugoalh Studio][hugoalh-studio]) Coding Guide - YAML

 > **🕰️ Last Update:** 2023/01/09 04:00 UTC

 > **🚧 Constructing:** This document is in constructing, contents maybe change rapidly.

-This YAML/YML Coding Guide is an additional over the main [Coding Guide](./main.md), and has priority when there have any conflicts.
+This YAML Coding Guide is an additional over the main [Coding Guide](./main.md), and has priority when there have any conflicts.

 ## Linter

-[`YAMLLint`](https://github.com/adrienverge/yamllint) does most of the linting works in here, but linter can wrongly assert as well, this YAML/YML Coding Guide has priority when there have any conflicts.
+[`YAMLLint`](https://github.com/adrienverge/yamllint) does most of the linting works in here, but linter can wrongly assert as well, this YAML Coding Guide has priority when there have any conflicts.

 ---